 “The reopening of the Arcade is an exciting development for Providence.
 This project breathes new life into America’s oldest indoor mall and one of our city’s most historically significant buildings, with a mix of retail, restaurants and affordable housing for young professionals in the heart of downtown Providence.”

 Angel Taveras, former Mayor of Providence

 “The Providence Arcade is probably the single most important example of commercial architecture in Providence, and a building of national significance.
 The reopening of the Arcade is a monumental, much–longed for occasion, and a great gift to the residents of the city.”

-James Hall, Director of the Providence Preservation Society
+James Hall, former Director of the Providence Preservation Society